-The Roberts Research Group offers research opportunities for both graduate and undergraduate students who hope to gain unique and valuable experience during their time at the University of Michigan.
+The Roberts Research Group offers research opportunities for graduate and undergraduate students who hope to gain unique and valuable experiences while at the University of Michigan.

-The University of Michigan (U-M) Training Program in Ethical, Legal and Social Implications (ELSI) Research, funded by the National Institutes of Health, seeks to prepare the next generation of pre and post doctoral scholars for success as innovative and impactful investigators.
+The University of Michigan Training Program in Ethical, Legal, and Social Implications (ELSI) Research, funded by the National Institutes of Health (NIH), seeks to prepare the next generation of pre- and post-doctoral scholars for success as innovative and impactful investigators.

-Apply for the MPH/MS dual-degree for an innovative learning experience that includes academic training, research skill development, and clinical instruction focused on addressing issues that occur at the crossroad of the fields of Health Behavior & Health Education and Genetic Counseling.
+Apply for the MPH/MS dual degree for an innovative learning experience that includes academic training, research skill development, and clinical instruction focused on addressing issues occurring at the crossroad of the fields of Health Behavior & Health Education and Genetic Counseling.